tteejj/_CLASSY/modules/tui-engine-v2.txt

         }
     }
     catch {
-        # --- ENHANCED DIAGNOSTIC BLOCK ---
-        # This will now clearly print the root cause of any initialization failure.
         Write-Host "--------------------------------------------------------" -ForegroundColor Red
         Write-Host "IMMEDIATE, ORIGINAL ERROR DETECTED DURING INITIALIZATION" -ForegroundColor Red Write-Host "THE *REAL* PROBLEM IS LIKELY THIS:" -ForegroundColor Yellow